ln-nicolas/ExodeCore/README.md

 # ExodeArduinoCore
-This repository is the arduino core of the [Exode project](https://github.com/sne3ks/Exode)
+This repository is the arduino core of the [Exode project](https://github.com/sne3ks/Exode).
+The ExodeArduinoCore use [ArduinoThread](https://github.com/ivanseidel/ArduinoThread)